Control: Time Limit Policies

 • Sign into Workspot Control as an Administrator and navigate to "Policies > Add a New Policy."

 • Fill out the "Add a New Policy" form.
-The forms are different for persistent and non-persistent target pools.
+The forms are different for persistent and non-persistent target pools and vary with different Workspot subscriptions.

 Customers with Enterprise, Enterprise Plus, and BYOcloud licensing see Time Limits policies with fill-in fields for hours and minutes, as shown above.
 All other customers see a pull-down menu with different time selections, as shown in the rest of this article.